cmh-ds4a/ml_zoomcamp/project/README.md

 ## How to Run Application

 Clone the directory into your work space.
-UPdate the home dictionary in the predict-test.py file and issue
+Update the 'home' dictionary in the predict-test.py file and issue

 ```
 python predict-test.py
 ```
-           or

-Build and run the application using the following commands:
+Or, build and run the application using the following commands:

 ```
 docker build -t midterm-project .